ksmandersen/Media-Organizer/Readme.md

 Several options can be passed along to override the config file

 	Usage: Run.sh [options]
 		-h, --help                       Display this screen
 		-v, --verbose                    Run verbosely
+		-f, --force                      Force overwrite of video files in target dir

 	Paths:
 		-i, --input-dir DIR              Input directory for video files -o, --output-dir DIR             Output directory for video files --handbrake-cli PATH         Path to the HandbrakeCLI binary

 	Features:
-			--skip-tags					Don't add mp4v2 tags to video files --skip-import				Don't import video files to iTunes --skip-encode				Don't encode video files
+			--[no-]tags                  Add mp4v2 tags to video files --[no-]encode                Encode video files to MPEG-4
+			--[no-]import                Import video files to iTunes
+			--[no-]cleanup               Delete original video files

 ### Important

 Unfortunately it is not possible to pass pathnames with spaces in yet.
 This will be fixed soon!
-If your pathname has a space in it then edit the configuration file instead.
+There is a workaround which is to run the ruby script directly instead like so:

+	ruby Run.sh

+This will allow you to pass in options with spaces.
+However only use this method with caution, spawning another process might cause the program to damage your data.

+## Disclaimer
+This software is being actively developed and may have several bugs.
+Use with caution and at own risk.
+This software is provided without warrenty of any kind (see License).

 ## License
 This is free and unencumbered software released into the public domain.